 Peekskill, NY

-Foreclosed and abandoned, this one family Victorian house was rehabilitated and sold to a household with annual income at or below 80 percent of Westchester’s annual medial income.
-The affordable property is walking distance to schools and public transportation.
+Foreclosed and abandoned, this one-family Victorian house was rehabilitated and sold to a household with annual income at or below 80 percent of Westchester’s annual medial income.
+The affordable property is within walking distance of schools and public transportation.

 More information: